zRhyan/zrhyan-site/README.md

 # 🌟 Rhyan’s Blog 🚀

 Welcome to the repository for **Rhyan’s Blog**, a sleek and modern personal website built with **Astro** and **Tailwind CSS**!
-This project is my creative space to share ideas on **philosophy, AI, neuroscience, and physics**, while showcasing my portfolio for freelance writing on platforms like 99Freelas.
-With a minimalist design, multilingual support (English/Portuguese), and smooth animations, this site is both a professional portfolio and a foundation for my future content creation dreams! ✨
+This project is my creative space to share ideas on **Philosophy, AI, Neuroscience, Art, Physics, Mathematics and more**, while showcasing my portfolio for freelance writing.
+With a elegant design, multilingual support (English/Portuguese), and smooth animations, this site is both a professional portfolio and a foundation for my future content creation! ✨

----

-## 🎯 Purpose of the Site

-This website serves as a **personal blog and portfolio** to:
-- **Share Insights**: Publish 3–5 blog posts exploring deep topics like AI ethics, neuroscience, and philosophy.
-- **Showcase Skills**: Highlight my writing and web development skills for freelance opportunities on 99Freelas.
-- **Build a Brand**: Create a premium, minimalist aesthetic (inspired by Vercel) with animations (progressive loading, hover effects) and multilingual support (English/Portuguese).
-- **Grow Over Time**: Lay the groundwork for a future science/philosophy media platform.

-The site features a **responsive header** (logo, navigation, social icons), a **main section** (intro, recent posts), a **footer**, and **progressive loading** for optimal performance.
-It’s designed to be **accessible**, **performant**, and **easy to maintain**, reflecting my passion for learning and creativity! 🌍

 ---